raboley/the-heroes-journey/source/index.html.md

 # Multiple Language Tab Options with Slate

+@todo #10:30mins Create documentation for what slate is, how to install it, run it locally, and view it published.

 # Diagrams embedded into Documentation using Lucidchart

+@todo #11:15mins Show process for embedding lucid charts into the slate document.

 # Small Incremental changes with PDD

+@todo #12:60mins Describe PDD with links to talks, explain how to create puzzles, setup githooks locally, install pdd, and close puzzles with examples.

 # Generate Infrastructure Diagrams from Terraform With CloudCraft

+@todo #13:60mins Describe cloudcraft, create terraform files as an example, link the cloudcraft diagram to this somehow.

 # Execute Code Examples in Documentation with DREDD

+@todo #14:60mins Describe DREDD, install process, how to write a test in documentation, execute the tests and create a github action to run these tests.

 # Initialization